jelu/lim-plugin-zonalizer/README.md

 This error also occurs when the framework's input and output data validation checks fail, see logs for detailed information.

+#### 501 NOT IMPLEMENTED

+Indicates that the call used has not been implemented yet.

+#### 503 SERVICE UNAVAILABLE

+Indicates that the service is temporarly unavailable, see `message` for the corresponding API error.

 ### Analyze Errors